Vorld/Eusociety/docs/MILESTONES.md

 **Validation:** Ran simulation with registered systems, verified correct execution order based on manual `impl System` dependencies.
 Macro compiles and works for simple cases but errors correctly for unsupported complex signatures.

-### Milestone 2.4: Parallel Scheduling Foundation [TODO]
+### Milestone 2.4: Parallel Scheduling Foundation [COMPLETED]

 **Goal:** Implement the core logic for a parallel-capable scheduler by analyzing system dependencies, calculating execution stages, and introducing `rayon`.
 Focus on correct sequential staging based on dependencies.

 **Tasks:**
-- Define dependency graph representation (`DependencyGraph`)
-- Implement graph construction logic (`build_dependency_graph`)
-- Implement execution stage calculation (e.g., Kahn's algorithm in `calculate_execution_stages`)
+- Defined `DependencyGraph` type alias and implemented `build_dependency_graph` function in `scheduler.rs` to construct a graph based on `SystemAccess` conflicts (Read/Write on components/resources).
+- Implemented `calculate_execution_stages` using Kahn's algorithm (topological sort) with cycle detection.
-- Add `rayon` dependency
+- Added `rayon` dependency to `eusociety-core` and the workspace.
-- Update `SystemScheduler` to build graph and calculate stages dynamically in `run`
+- Updated `SystemScheduler::run` to dynamically build the dependency graph and calculate stages on each run.
-- Update `SystemScheduler::run` to execute systems sequentially stage-by-stage
+- Modified `SystemScheduler::run` to execute systems sequentially based on the calculated stages, ensuring dependencies are respected regardless of registration order.
-- Add/Update tests for scheduling logic (graph building, stage calculation, execution order)
+- Added unit tests for graph building, stage calculation (including cycle detection), and an integration test (`test_scheduler_execution_order`) verifying correct execution order.
-- Document new scheduling mechanism and limitations
+- Updated documentation (`scheduler.rs` doc comments and `docs/Documentation.md`) to reflect the new dependency-aware scheduling and its current limitations (sequential execution within stages).

 **Validation:** Simulation runs correctly with the new scheduler.
 Systems are executed in an order that respects their data dependencies, grouped into stages.
+All tests in `eusociety-core` pass, including specific tests for graph building, stage calculation, cycle detection, and execution order.

 ### Milestone 2.5: True Parallel Execution & Ergonomics [TODO]